-From 2021, Canadians who travel to Sweden will need to apply for ETIAS before setting off.
+From 2022, Canadians who travel to Sweden will need to apply for ETIAS before setting off.
 The ETIAS visa waiver will be a requirement not just for Sweden, but for all the countries in the Schengen Area.
+It will not change the visa-free status of Canadians but will still be mandatory.

 The online application for the ETIAS visa waiver for Sweden should only take 10 to 20 minutes to complete.
 Applicants will need to meet all the ETIAS requirements for Canadian citizens which will include: